vuejs/awesome-vue/README.md

 - [vue-scrollview](https://github.com/chrishurlburt/vue-scrollview) - A component utilizing scoped slots to detect when a vue component enters and leaves the viewport.
 - [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) - Adds an active class in a menu item based on the current section in viewport, also scrolling to the section when clicking the menu item.
+- [vue-intersect](https://github.com/heavyy/vue-intersect) - A Vue component to add intersection-observer to a Vue component or HTML element.

 *Customize the scroll behavior*